rgilks/cepheus-onl/docs/discord-integration.md

 An API route at `app/api/discord/message/route.ts` exposes this functionality.

-### Receiving Messages (Webhooks)
+### Handling Discord Interactions (Slash Commands)

-To receive messages from Discord, we use webhooks.
+To receive interactions from Discord, such as slash commands, we use an Interactions Endpoint.

-An API route at `app/api/discord/webhook/route.ts` is set up to receive incoming webhook payloads from Discord.
-This endpoint is secured with a secret.
+An API route at `app/api/discord/webhook/route.ts` is set up to receive incoming interaction payloads from Discord.
+This endpoint is secured by verifying the cryptographic signature of each request.

 - `DISCORD_BOT_TOKEN`: The token for your Discord bot.
+- `DISCORD_PUBLIC_KEY`: The public key for your Discord application, used to verify incoming interactions.
 - `DISCORD_CHANNEL_ID`: The ID of the channel where the bot will send messages.

-- `DISCORD_WEBHOOK_SECRET`: A secret to verify incoming webhooks.
+### Registering Slash Commands

+A script is available at `scripts/register-commands.ts` to register global slash commands with Discord.
+You can run this script using `npm run register-commands`.

-### Setting up the Webhook in Discord
+### Setting up the Interactions Endpoint in Discord

-1. Create a webhook in your Discord server's settings (Integrations > Webhooks).
+1. Go to your application in the [Discord Developer Portal](https://discord.com/developers/applications).
+2. In the "General Information" page, paste the public URL for your webhook endpoint into the "Interactions Endpoint URL" field.
-2. The webhook endpoint in the application is `/api/discord/webhook`.
-You will need to use a tool like `ngrok` to expose your local development server to the internet to test this.
+3. For local development, you will need to use a tool like `ngrok` to expose your local server and provide the public `https` URL to Discord.
+The endpoint path is `/api/discord/webhook`.
-3. Secure your webhook by adding the `DISCORD_WEBHOOK_SECRET` to your environment variables and ensuring your bot sends this secret in a header (`x-webhook-secret`) with each request.
+4. Discord will send a `PING` interaction to verify the endpoint.
+The application code correctly handles this verification check.